Safety and Risk Management

 - The NOAA Small Boat Operational Risk Assessment (GAR) Form, is the method used to conduct an operational risk assessment

 - The GAR is completed prior to leaving the pier or ship

 - The specific risks found in the Baseline and Mission Rick Assessments are used to assess each category contained within the GAR

-To report an near miss or accident, use the SECO reporting link.
+To report an near miss or accident, use the NOAA Safety Incident Reporting System.
 Log into the secure site using NOAA email credentials.
-The reporting link is on the right hand side under "Report Accidents and Hazzards."

 The SBSB charter requires Board review of all incident and accident reports.
 The SBSB must assure that appropriate investigative and corrective actions have been taken.
 Identifying lessons learned is key to all incident investigations.
 The investigation team will develop lessons learned and suggested corrective actions.
 The SBSB uses an incident response flowchart to determine the next steps.